Chinese Gift Taboos

 2. Clocks ()

-There's a phrase in chinese, sòng zhōng (), which means the paying of one's respects to a deceased family member or loved one after burial or cremation.
+There's a phrase in chinese, sòng zhōng (), which means the paying of one's last respects to a deceased family member or loved one after or cremation.
 Unfortunately, the chinese for gifting a clock, or (give) (clock), is pronounced exactly the same way.
-Clocks, especially when given to older , are thus seen as bad heralding death, also symbolizing somebody ‘running out of time,' and should not be given, unless the clock or watch is of a particularly expensive brand or a luxury product very clearly meant to be a gift—most of the time it's best to avoid giving these kinds of gifts altogether.
+Clocks, especially when given to older people, are thus seen as bad luck heralding , also symbolizing somebody ‘ out of ,' and should not be given, unless the clock or watch is of a particularly expensive brand or a luxury product very clearly meant to be a gift—most of the time it's best to avoid giving these kinds of gifts altogether.

 Chinese Gift Taboos-3